laraibzk/f1-transition-menu/README.md

 ## Further Reading

 For a deep dive into the implementation details, animation mechanics, and performance optimizations, see [README-ANIMATION.md](./README-ANIMATION.md).

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## License